The Local Plan sets out the strategic and spatial land-use planning framework for Nottingham City.

 - Nottingham City Aligned Core Strategy (Local Plan Part 1) adopted in 2014

-- Nottingham Land and Planning Policies Document - Local Plan Part 2 (Revised Publication Version)
+and the current draft Nottingham Land and Planning Policies Document - Local Plan Part 2 (Submission Version)

 Nottingham City Land and Planning Policies Document (LAPP)